Lockyer v. Andrade: Majority opinion

 Because of the Antiterrorism and Effective Death Penalty Act, the Court could not grant relief unless the decision of the state courts to uphold Andrade's sentence was "contrary to, or an unreasonable application of, clearly established Federal law, as determined by the Supreme Court of the United States."
 This meant that the Court's first task was to identify what that "clearly established" law was.
-The Court examined its prior holdings, and found three that were relevant—Rummel v.
-Estelle Solem v.
+The Court examined its prior holdings, and found three relevant cases: Rummel v.
+Estelle, Solem v.
 Helm, and Harmelin v.
 Michigan.
 Although these precedents were not a "model of clarity," the Court concluded that a "gross disproportionality principle is applicable to sentences for terms of years," but that the "precise contours" of this principle were unclear and applied only in the "exceedingly rare and extreme case."

 In Solem, the sentence did not allow for parole, and the Court had held it was cruel and unusual.
 Applying Williams v.
 Taylor, the Ninth Circuit found this was "materially indistinguishable" from the facts of Andrade's case.
 The Supreme Court disagreed that the facts were "materially indistinguishable" from Solem because Andrade's sentence was not life without parole.

 In Rummel, the sentence did allow for parole, and the Court had held it was not cruel and unusual.
 In this case, like in Rummel, Andrade retained the opportunity for parole, even if that possibility was remote.

 The Court found that the Ninth Circuit had applied a "clear error" standard that substituted its own judgment where the AEDPA standard mandated deference to state courts.
 Because the "precise contours" of the "gross proportionality principle" are "unclear", the Court concluded that the state court's decision was not an "unreasonable application" of Supreme Court precedent.